-People generally see and believe only what’s in front of them, disconnected from the magic of their consciousness.
-Reality is separate from the chorus of chemical reactions inside our heads.
+People generally see and believe only what's in front of them, disconnected from the magic of their consciousness.
+Reality is separated from the chorus of chemical reactions inside our heads.

 The prevailing theory ushered in by philosopher David Chalmers is that our conscious experience is considered the “hard problem,” a process so superior and mysterious it lies beyond the reach of science.

 The zombie persists without feeling anything.
 It is competent without comprehension.

 The mind and the world are one of natural phenomenon.
 “We should get it straight once for all,” says philosopher and computer scientist Riccardo Manzotti, “there are no hard problems in nature, only natural problems.
 And we are part of nature.”

 Is the conscious experience of an object identical with the object one experiences or is the conscience invisible to science and therefore thriving within its own “phenomenal mind?”